Frostzie/SkyFall/README.md

 - Feature Suggestions: If you have any ideas of features or improvements feel free to suggest them in the `#suggestions` channel.
 (Don't suggest features that break Hypixel rules)
 - Bug Reports: Use the `#bug-reports` channel to report any bugs you find with the features.
 - Quick Help: If you have questions ask in the `#support` channel.

+## Credits:
+SkyFall mod could not be possible without other mods like [SkyHanni](https://github.com/hannibal002/SkyHanni), [Firmament](https://github.com/nea89o/Firmament) and [Skyblocker](https://github.com/SkyblockerMod/Skyblocker).
+Please do check them out and give them the proper support they deserve.